Northern early works

-To minimise traffic impacts on this busy arterial road works will be done overnight.
-While every effort will be made to manage impacts, it is anticipated that there will be periods of high-level noise in the area.
+To minimise traffic impacts on this busy arterial road, these works are currently taking place overnight.
+While every effort continues to be made to manage impacts, there will be periods of high-level noise experienced in the area.

-Stage one will begin along Greensborough Road between Lower Plenty Road and Erskine Road from July 7 to September 2020.
+Stage one commenced in mid-July along Greensborough Road between Lower Plenty Road and Erskine Road, and is expected to be completed in October.

 It also includes bore drilling to connect the new gas main at Greensborough Road into the existing network on the southern side of Lower Plenty Road at River Gum Walk.

-This will begin in mid-August and works will take approximately one month.
+This will begin in October and works will take approximately one month.

 Stage two will begin along Greensborough Road between Erskine Road to Watsonia Road from late October to late March 2021.